storyfeet/hammer-rules/rules.md

 Before a GM change, all players should have declared what actions they want to do next.
 Whenever someone becomes GM, they will have to resolve all of these actions.
 That is, say what succeeds and what fails, and what else happens as a result.

 The GM is free to declare any action a success.
+But in order to declare an action a failure, they must roll the difficulty of the action against the characters ability.

-But to declare an action a failure, they must roll the difficulty of the action against the characters ability.
+### Role Against an Action

     Note: In most cases, the GM can simply say that the character fails, and only have to do go through this if players contest it.
 Even so the calculation should be relatively quick.